jonathanruizg/jonathanruiz-portfolio/README.md

 **Jonathan Ruiz** is a Husband, Father of two, Sr. Product Design Manager at Docusign and co-leader of Friends of Figma Miami.

-This site was designed and built using Claude Code — no traditional engineering background required.
+This site was designed and built using Claude Code.
-It's proof that designers who embrace AI tools can ship real, production-quality products.

 - **Portfolio:** [jonathanruiz.net](https://jonathanruiz.net)
 - **LinkedIn:** [linkedin.com/in/jonaruiz](https://linkedin.com/in/jonaruiz)